 SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get them
+What you pay for depends on how and where you get them in the plan's Drug List.

-Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
-Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's Drug List.
 Our plan covers most adult Part D vaccines at no cost to you.
 Refer to your plan's Drug List or contact Member Services for coverage and cost-sharing details about specific vaccines.